FreeStuffBot/website/resources/docs/privacy.md

 * Analyzing the usage of our Platform in order to maintain and improve the Service
 * Making sure our User's data is properly secured and not accessible from unauthorized access
 * Providing support

+We do not sell or share your data with any third parties.

 ### User content